-Probably there are no people that have never experienced deja vu – a strange feeling that something had happened before.
-What is it – vague memories that pop to the surface from the dark corners of our consciousness?
-Snatches of dreams?
-Or perhaps it is a proof of reincarnation – that we don’t live for the first time?
+Probably, there are no people that have never experienced deja vu – a strange feeling that something has happened before although you know that this is not the case.
+What is it?
+Vague memories that come to the surface from the dark corners of our subconsciousness?
+Fragments of dreams we don’t remember?
+Or perhaps it is an indication of reincarnation, hinting that it’s not our first life on Earth?

 The name of the phenomenon comes from a French phrase that means “already seen”.
-The sensation of deja vu is so elusive and fleeting, that for many years it has been considered impossible to study.
-However, in 2006 British scientists from the University of Leeds launched an experiment, which involved volunteers suffering from frequently recurring deja vu.
+The experience of deja vu is so elusive and fleeting that for many years it has been considered impossible to study.
+However, in 2006, British scientists from the University of Leeds conducted an experiment that involved volunteers suffering from recurring deja vu.

-A close study of the phenomenon of deja vu has allowed scientists to take a fresh look at the problem of relation of memory and consciousness.
-It’s unexplainable how people experiencing deja vu can remember every detail of meetings or events, which have never taken place in reality.
-It can mean that sensations associated with the phenomenon of deja vu are not connected with memory.
+A close study of the phenomenon of deja vu has allowed scientists to take a fresh look at the problem of how memory and consciousness are related.
+It’s unexplainable how people experiencing deja vu can remember every detail of meetings or events that have never taken place in reality.
+It could mean that sensations associated with the phenomenon of deja vu are not connected with memory.
 In other words, we are talking about two different systems operating in the brain.
 But what system is responsible for producing “false” memories?

-Scientists suggest that at a moment of remembering something, a certain chain of neurons closes up in the temporal lobe of the brain.
-In a person with chronic deja vu this chain is in a state of hyperactivity or is even closed, which causes a flow of memories about never existing events.
+Research shows that at the moment of recalling something, a certain chain of neurons fires in the temporal lobe of the brain.
+In a person with chronic deja vu, this chain is in a state of hyperactivity, which causes the flow of memories about never existing events.

 The phenomenon of deja vu is quite popular in science fiction books and movies.
 Remember “the Matrix”?
-Our world is a great computer program and people are puppets in someone’s hands… What we used to consider reality is actually an illusion… But how many virtual worlds exist and is deja vu a way of receiving signals from these parallel worlds?
-The main question is whether a fantasy may come true?
-After all, it does not contradict modern scientific ideas such as the strings theory and the theory of black holes, according to which the Universe consists of a super dense substance which doesn’t let the light through and anybody getting inside may become a time-traveler or find himself in other dimension.
+Our world is a great computer program and people are puppets in someone’s hands… What we used to consider real is actually an illusion… If we regard the existence through the prism of the simulation theory, how many virtual worlds are there and is deja vu a way of receiving signals from these parallel worlds?